ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [AgeRangeEnum](AgeRangeEnum.md) - Enum to capture the age range that an Indiviudal belongs to.
  * [BiologicalSexEnum](BiologicalSexEnum.md) - The biological sex of an Individual as determined by their chromosomes.
+ * [CaseControlStatusEnum](CaseControlStatusEnum.md) - Enum to capture whether a condition corresponds to a case or a control condition.
  * [DiseaseOrHealthyEnum](DiseaseOrHealthyEnum.md) - Enum to capture whether a condition corresponds to a disease or a healthy state.
  * [EndBiasEnum](EndBiasEnum.md) - Permitted values for end bias
  * [FileFormatEnum](FileFormatEnum.md) - Enum to capture file types.